Cyber Security CV & Resume Writing Guide

 7. Remember to list your relevant work history

-Experience in cybersecurity should be listed first if your resume follows a traditional chronological pattern.
-Always begin your job history with your most recent position and proceed backward if you want to make a good impression.
+If your resume follows a traditional chronological pattern, experience in cybersecurity should be listed first.
+To make a good impression, always begin your job history with your most recent position and proceed backward.
 You should list the company name and location, the dates you worked there, and when you left.
 You could put the address of the company’s main office even if you worked from home.
 Please detail your accomplishments and contributions to each position’s assigned tasks.

 8. Provide your licenses and clearances that prove your qualifications for the job